-• An International Pledges scenario, which corresponds with the Paris Pledges scenario in other TPI sectors, and reflects the world's current emissions reduction commitments for international shipping through the IMO.
-These commitments, when combined with aggregate NDCs and ICAO commitments to reduce international aviation emissions, are known to be insufficient to put the world on a path to limit
+- An International Pledges scenario, which corresponds with the Paris Pledges scenario in other TPI sectors, and reflects the world's current emissions reduction commitments for international shipping through the IMO.
+These commitments, when combined with aggregate NDCs and ICAO commitments to reduce international aviation emissions, are known to be insufficient to put the world on a path to limit warming to 2°C or below, even if they will constitute a departure from a business-asusual trend.[17]-[19] - A 2 Degrees scenario, which is consistent with the overall aim of the Paris Agreement to hold "the increase in the global average temperature to well below 2°C above pre-

-14 Scope 2 emissions may represent a larger proportion of total Scope 1 and 2 emissions for shipping companies that also have terminal, storage or engineering operations.
+13 Scope 2 emissions may represent a larger proportion of total Scope 1 and 2 emissions for shipping companies that also have terminal, storage or engineering operations.